IwanTen/L5-website/docs/reference/randomGaussian.md

 # randomGaussian()

-**Note: This page was automatically ported from p5.js to L5 and hasn't yet been checked, fixed and updated.
-The code is likely incorrect, and the description or parameters might be wrong!**

 Returns a random number fitting a Gaussian, or normal, distribution.

 Normal distributions look like bell curves when plotted.
 Values from a normal distribution cluster around a central value called the mean.
 The cluster's standard deviation describes its spread.

 By default, `randomGaussian()` produces different results each time a sketch runs.
 The randomSeed() function can be used to generate the same sequence of numbers each time a sketch runs.

 There's no minimum or maximum value that `randomGaussian()` might return.
 Values far from the mean are very unlikely and values near the mean are very likely.

 The version of `randomGaussian()` with no parameters returns values with a mean of 0 and standard deviation of 1.

 The version of `randomGaussian()` with one parameter interprets the argument passed as the mean.
 The standard deviation is 1.

 The version of `randomGaussian()` with two parameters interprets the first argument passed as the mean and the second as the standard deviation.

 ## Examples